 - Zend Framework (version 1 and later)

-Sage Framework, developer tools for WordPress are enabling us to create beautiful websites that support WordPress Admin Panel while removing the legacy PHP code from the front end.
+Sage Framework, developer tools for WordPress is enabling our web design agency from Chicago to create beautiful websites that support WordPress Admin Panel while removing the legacy PHP code from the front end.
 This allows us to create breathtaking websites that still have all the WordPress features that you love, without compromising user experience nor SEO Lighthouse performance.
 Do you want to see what Alpha Efficiency can do for you?
 Schedule an appointment and let us create an enterprise-level website that your customers will enjoy.